Terminal Value: Gordon Growth vs Exit Multiple Method

 Common Interview Questions

 "What are the two methods for calculating terminal value?"
 Explain both Gordon Growth (perpetuity method) and Exit Multiple, including when each is appropriate and the key formula for each.
+Mention that best practice is to use both and cross-check results.

 "Which terminal value method is better?"
 Neither is inherently better; they serve different purposes.
 Academics prefer Gordon Growth for theoretical rigor while practitioners often prefer exit multiples for defensibility.
-Best practice is to use both and cross-check.
+The right method depends on the valuation context and the availability of comparable data.

 "What growth rate would you use for terminal value?"
 Typically 2% to 3% for mature U.S. companies, representing long-term GDP or inflation growth.
 The rate cannot exceed long-term economic growth since no company grows faster than the economy forever.